Personal Statement of Faith

 The Bible is the infallible, inerrant, and inspired Word of God; it is divine revelation that carries the full weight of God’s authority and to which we are obliged to submit.
 I affirm that God providentially protects His Word through the ages and in translations.
 I prefer modern word for word translations: NIV, NASB, RSV, ESV, etc. and shy away from paraphrased translations: NLT, TLB, MSG, etc. (2 Tim.
 3:16, Heb.
 4:12).
 It’s best to understand the original languages when determining faithful translations.

 Within the Godhead there is a unity of three distinct yet fully divine persons, the Father, the Son, and the Holy Spirit; these three are one true, eternal God, the same in substance, equal in power and glory (Matt.
 28:19, John 14:26).
 Though a difficult doctrine to master, it is a distinguishing point from many world religions such as Judaism, Mormonism, and Jehovah’s Witnesses.

 God is a Spirit, infinite, eternal, and unchangeable in His being, wisdom, power, holiness, justice, goodness, and truth.
 God is fully omniscient, omnipotent, and omnipresent.
 He is divinely Sovereign and is under no obligation or influence to anyone outside of His being.
 All things exist by Him, through Him, and most certainly for Him (Isaiah 44:6, Rom.
 1:20).

 Jesus Christ is truly God and truly man, having two natures inseparably united in one divine person without confusion, mixture, separation, or division.
 Each nature retains its own attributes.
-In the incarnation, Jesus was born of the Virgin Mary, He lived a perfect life among us, was crucified, died, and buried, rose on the third day, ascended to heaven, and will come again in glory and judgment (Acts 4:12, John 1:14).
+In the incarnation, Jesus was born of the Virgin Mary, He lived a perfect life among us, was crucified, died, and buried, rose on the third day, ascended to heaven, is seated at the right hand of the Father, and will come again in glory and judgment (Acts 4:12, John 1:14).

 The Holy Spirit